daviddunnjr/DunnResume/README.md

 ## Exciting Features

-The first iteration of this resume brings these exciting features:
+The first this resume brings these exciting features:

+- Easy tools that hide when you print.
+- Swap themes with a button press.
+- Show/hide tools.
+- Modular architecture to improve workflow.
 - A class for every data field type maximizes stylesheet utility.
 - A sticky table header for identifying information provides a running heading in web or print.
 - Page structure and default style maximizes compatibility with `Print to PDF`.